Want Facebook to use your images?

 Getting Facebook to use your Featured Images in the thumbnails doesn’t need to be a pain.
 In fact, you may already have a plugin installed to add the necessary support.

-Next time you have a problem with Facebook thumbnail images, don’t forget to check out the debugger and re-scrape the page for a new thumbnail.
+Next time you have a problem with Facebook thumbnail images, don’t forget to clear your site’s cache and use the Facebook debugger and re-scrape the page for a new thumbnail.

 Have any questions about showing Facebook thumbnails from your WordPress posts?
 Leave a comment below.